 Vermiculite, or “verm” for short, is a shiny, fire-resistant, absorbent mineral that looks similar to gravel, but is very lightweight.
 Generally, it has a gold-like sheen and has visible layers within its small pieces.
-You may have come across the mineral in the gardening section of your local hardware store, or in the insulation in your attic.
-But, what are the benefits of vermiculite for shipping dangerous goods and hazardous materials?
+You may have come across the mineral in the gardening section of your local hardware store or the insulation in your attic.
+But what are the benefits of vermiculite for shipping, particularly shipping dangerous goods and hazardous materials?

 Benefits of Vermiculite in Shipping

-For decades hazardous waste handlers and shippers alike have been aware of the numerous benefits of using vermiculite to ship highly sensitive materials.
+For decades, hazardous waste handlers and shippers alike know the numerous benefits of using vermiculite to ship highly sensitive materials.
 Verm is ideal for shipping hazardous materials because:

 - It makes a great absorbent material: The mineral’s spongy structure allows it to draw and lock in moisture.
-This helps hazardous materials stay dry – particularly those that are water-reactive or become corrosive when moistened.
+This helps hazardous materials stay dry – particularly water-reactive ones or become corrosive when moistened.
 In the event a spill occurs, this also means vermiculite has the ability to stop the spread of a spill, and prevent a hazmat incident in-transit.